 Earlier this month we had the chance to dive around Bangka Island with Sulawesi dive guru Danny Charlton, and he made sure to pick out the cream of the crop for our exploration dives.
 What really keeps me excited as a diver, is the thrill of discovering uncharted dive sites.

-My favorite spots are shallow sunlit coral reefs, but often these peaceful habitats get overlooked for more action packed drift dives and walls.
-Unless you know what to look for it’s easy to mislabel a three-meter deep bathtub filled with coral, as kinda boring, but take a closer look at the diversity of coral and you’ll never want to leave.
+My favorite spots are shallow sunlit coral reefs, but often these peaceful habitats get overlooked for more action-packed drift dives and walls.
+Unless you know what to look for it’s easy to mislabel a three-meter deep bathtub filled with coral as kinda boring, but train your eyes to spot the diversity of corals and you’ll never want to leave.

 What’s Old Is New

 Danny took us to a dive site named Tanjung Merah, which has only been visited a handful of times.
-You caught me!
-It’s true this is not a brand spanking new dive site, but newly discovered by local guides, and hopefully, it will be added to the regular dive site rotation!
+It’s true this is not a brand spanking new dive site, you caught me!
+But this site is newly re-discovered by local guides, and hopefully, it will be added to the regular dive site rotation.

 The dive site starts in a calm protected bay.
 Even before sticking my head in the water I knew this was going to be an exceptional dive.
-The second you back roll you’re met with a splash of pastel colored leather corals and a variety of soft coral species swaying with the gentle ebb and flow.
+The second you roll back off the boat you’re met with a splash of pastel-colored leather corals and a variety of soft coral species swaying with the gentle ebb and flow.

 I found cuttlefish hiding amongst leathery stalks and damselfish, angelfish, and wrasse darting around the surface of the corals.
 Between the shallow reef, look for brightly colored clams wedged between the rocks and other perfectly camouflaged critters.